New Flag Idea for a Democratic Iran

 The Sun

-History of The Lion and Sun
+Historical Background of the Lion and Sun

 All rights reserved.

-“To deny people their human rights is to challenge their very humanity”
+To deny people their human rights is to challenge their very humanity.”

 — Nelson Mandela